 Once a month the society holds an observing evening.
 These are held on a first clear night basis.
 Click here to get more information on how these works.
 There are usually several telescopes so if you’re looking to purchase a ‘scope or have never looked through one before then these are a great opportunity.
 It’s also a great place to share observations and try out equipment.

-We currently using just one site in 2015:
+We currently using just one site:

 Click on the link above to get directions, etc.